tonethar/IGME-330-Master/notes/4-adding-controls.md

   - Play/Pause buttons
   - The ability to click on the screen to "spray paint" on the canvas
   - A checkbox to turn rectangle creation on and off
-- Go ahead and rename your file from last time to **cs-canvas-4.html**
+- Go ahead and copy and rename your file from last time to **cs-canvas-4.html**
 - Start coding!

 <hr>